-Skills Gained in a Logistics Program
+Skills Gained With a Logistics Degree

 A main responsibility for logisticians is keeping supply chains organized and running efficiently.
 In their daily work, logistics professionals keep meticulous records, oversee complicated schedules, and work on many projects at once.
 Business performance can depend on a logistician's ability to stay organized.